 At a minimum, hire a good attorney who has deal experience within the physical therapy space.
 Want to go beyond that?
 Consider the cost benefit of using a merger and acquisitions firm.
 It is a competitive market and having someone who understands the inner workings of it can be invaluable.

-During this series, we’ve learned that to sell your practice is no small task.
+During this series, we’ve learned that selling your practice is no small task.
 Through the insights of our experts, Paul Welk, Greg Wappett, Eric Major, Steve Mountain, Thomas Carden, and Chris Reading, we now know that it takes time, a lot of hard work, and the experience of those who have been there before to prepare your business for purchase.

 Most importantly, it takes a successful business to create a successful sale.
 Successful selling comes down to building the right systems into your practice.
 If you want to get started building the right marketing & business systems, check our Resource Center.